Cleveland Guardians sign falls off new team shop on opening day - NewsBreak

 After Friday morning’s accident, some joked on Twitter that they hoped it wasn’t a “sign” of what’s to come.

 The Cleveland Guardians announced their new name in June, after confirming in Dec.
 2020 that they would be changing their name from the Indians after years of controversy and pressure from Major League Baseball.
-The name Guardians, the team says, is a nod to the statues along the city’s Hope Memorial Bridge.Watch: Ride-along on San Diego’s new trolley line extension
+The name Guardians, the team says, is a nod to the statues along the city’s Hope Memorial Bridge.Mariah Carey responds after HOA threatens to fine Tampa Bay homeowner for putting Christmas lights up too early

 The switch from Indians to Guardians has been met with mixed reaction from fans, including those that have criticized the new logo.
 In addition, the Guardians only recently settled a lawsuit from a roller derby team which also used the Cleveland Guardians moniker .
 The parties reached an “amicable resolution,” The Hill reported.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.